 Why go?
-It’s an institution entirely devoted to every kid’s favorite thing to do!
+It’s devoted to every kid’s favorite thing to do!

-What to do: Watch your kids awaken their inner superheroes at the museum’s American Comic Book Heroes exhibit or walk their way through the world’s largest pop-up book in Reading Adventureland.
-For nostalgia, visit the Toy Halls of Fame and play your way through the history of video games at eGameRevolution.
+What to do: Celebrate superheroes at the museum’s American Comic Book Heroes exhibit or walk through the world’s largest pop-up book in Reading Adventureland.
+Visit the Toy Halls of Fame and play your way through the history of video games at eGameRevolution.
 Expect to spend at least four hours at The Strong National Museum of Play.

 Where to stay: Book a room at the newly renovated Hyatt Regency Rochester, which is a 5-minute drive or short walk to the museum.
-Other family favorite hotels include the DoubleTree by Hilton Hotel Rochester, which features a large, indoor pool in the hotel’s atrium (plus a complimentary cookie at check in!), and the Hilton Garden Inn Rochester University & Medical Center which is connected to the new College Town shopping complex.
+Other family-favorite hotels include the DoubleTree by Hilton Hotel Rochester, which features a large indoor pool, and the Hilton Garden Inn Rochester University & Medical Center which is connected to the new College Town shopping complex.